 Screentime Rules for Summer.
-Printable Screentime Rules is a checklist of personal tasks, chores & educational / screen-free activities to earn screen time.
+Printable Screen Time Rules is a checklist of personal tasks, chores & educational / screen-free activities to earn screen time.

 Summer is the most relaxed time of year, but that doesn’t mean your screen time rules should go away completely!
 Kids need to head outside for unstructured play, to run through the sprinklers and do all the things they can’t during the school year.

 As you get into Summer, it’s Ok to allow devices, but it’s also a good idea to set reasonable limits of their use.
 After all, you don’t want electronics to become a free-for-all for the next few months.

-There wasn’t much in the way of screen time aside from the occasional game of Tetris on my Gameboy, Mario Brothers when you were at “the cool kid’s house” who had a Nintendo and TVs with only 10 or 20 channels, not a bazillion like you see today.
+There wasn’t much in the way of screen time aside from the occasional game of Tetris on my Gameboy, Mario Brothers when you were at “the cool kid’s house” who had a Nintendo and TVs with only 8 -10 channels, not a bazillion like you see today.

 Time certainly have changed, but Summers don’t have to!

 To ensure your kids aren’t glued to devices all Summer long, it’s a good idea to create a checklist they need to complete each day, including chores, personal tasks and some educational and screen-less activities, before they can earn a set amount of screen team.

 Here is a free printable of Screen Time Rules you can use at your house this summer, or during weekends, on school breaks (or closures and quarantine) too.